 Here’s the problem.
 Bond prices and interest moves are inversely correlated.
 As interest rates drop, it pushes up the value of existing bonds.
 This 35 year reduction in interest rates from a very high level has propped up bond returns for the past 35 years.
 And for the last decade, we’ve had an unusual stretch of abnormally low interest rates.

-Only in the past few years, the Federal Reserve has gradually been raising interest rates, and expects to eventually get it to 3.4% or so in 2020.
+Only in the past few years, the Federal Reserve has gradually been raising interest rates.

 You don’t even need to accurately predict how much and how quickly interest rates will rise to determine that bond returns are likely going to be poor.
 If interest rates do go up, then current bonds will reduce in value in the short term, but future bonds might produce a decent real rate of return.
 On the other hand, if we have a long era of fairly low interest rates, then it won’t badly impact current bonds, but all present and future bonds would continue have a low rate of return.

-Ten year treasuries right now, for example, give you 1% real returns over their holding period.
-The interest rate that investors receive from holding them barely surpasses inflation.
+Ten year treasuries right now, for example, give you 0% real returns over their holding period.
+The interest rate that investors receive from holding them is roughly the same as price inflation.
 If interest rates remain low for long, bond returns will continue to be awful, barely keeping up with inflation.

 Either way, without bond returns being propped up by a 35-year super cycle of interest rates descending from unprecedented highs to unprecedented lows, bond returns are likely to be disappointing.
 Low interest rates are bad for bonds in the long term.
 Rising interest rates are bad for bonds in the short term.
 High inflation, if we get it, is bad for bonds in all terms.